postboy/cpwd/README.md

 4. *nix only: add `alias cpwd='/path/to/./cpwd'` in your `.bashrc` file for adding a command "cpwd" to your shell.
 5. Linux/OpenBSD only: install `xclip` or `xsel` package for working with clipboard.

-### Usage
-1. a) `cpwd account_name`, ex. `cpwd twitter`, or
-b) `cpwd`, then enter the name of your account (ex.
-"Twitter", "GitHub").

-2. Enter your master key (hidden, same for all accounts).
-3. In a few seconds, your password for that account is in your clipboard.
-Clipboard is cleared automatically after 15 seconds for security.

 ### Notes
+1. **Weak master key ruins everything**.
+Your master key should have at least 8 characters, contain lowercase and uppercase letters, numbers and special symbols.
-1. cpwd is fully compatibile with latest npwd 1.0.6 and offers the same functional. cpwd allows you to get maximum speed of work while npwd is much easier to install. cpwd is written on C while npwd is written in JavaScript, thus depends on `Node.JS` and `npm`.
+2. cpwd is fully compatibile with latest npwd 1.0.6 and offers almost the same functional. cpwd allows you to get maximum speed of work while npwd is much easier to install. cpwd is written on C while npwd is written in JavaScript, thus depends on `Node.JS` and `npm`.
-2. Key derivation is done with [scrypt] (https://www.tarsnap.com/scrypt.html).
+3. Key derivation is done with [scrypt] (https://www.tarsnap.com/scrypt.html).
 N = 2<sup>17</sup> = 131072, r = 8, p = 1, L = 16.
 Account name acts as salt.
-3. **Weak master key ruins everything**.
-Your master key should have at least 8 characters, contain lowercase and uppercase letters, numbers and special symbols.
 4. Account names are lowercased automatically for usability.
 "GitHub" == "github".

 ### Does it too slow for you?